Adding Composition Courses

-Please read through the following and contact Kathleen Murphy (email@example.com, x1380) with any questions.
+Please read through the following information and contact Rob Harrill, department head, (firstname.lastname@example.org, 425.640.1911) with any questions.

 - Locate prerequisite documentation appropriate to the level of composition in which enrollment is requested.

-English 101: Accuplacer scores, Stanford code, Placement sheet from Bridge/EAP, unofficial EdCC transcript showing EdCC's English 100 with a 2.0 or better grade, OR Bridge 115 with a 2.0 or better grade AND an Accuplacer writing score at the English 101 level.
+English 101: Accuplacer scores, Placement sheet from English Prep/Academic English, OR unofficial Edmonds College transcript showing Edmonds College's English 099 with a 2.0 or better grade

-English 102: unofficial transcript showing Edmonds CC's English 101 (or equivalent)* with a 2.0 or better grade.
-See note below about transcript evalutation.
+English 102: unofficial transcript showing Edmonds College's English 101 (or equivalent)* with a 2.0 or better grade.
+See note below about transcript evaluation.

 - Contact the instructor for the section in which the student wishes to enroll, either by bringing an add form to the class or the instructor’s office OR by sending the instructor an emailed request that includes the student’s name and ID number and the requested course and section number.
 When the student contacts the instructor, pre-requisite information should be in hand (or sent as an attachment if making electronic contact).
 English department policy prohibits instructors from enrolling any student without first confirming proper prerequisite documentation.